 How to build neck muscles?

-For babies, cobra pose translates into “tummy time.”
+For babies, the cobra pose, as demonstrated by MSN.com translates into “tummy time.”

 This pose was made for them.